-Whilst woking as Head of Music in a school in West Sussex, Keith formed the Six Village Choir, a Community Choir that is still thriving today, after more than 35 years.
-A very successful and enjoyable spell as Head of Music at the Minster School in Southwell, was followed by an appointment into to advisory work as the Inspector for Music in Surrey.
-He founded the Surrey County Youth Choir, four area children’s choir,s and also conducted the Youth Orchestra and other county ensembles.
+Whilst woking as Head of Music in a school in West Sussex, Keith formed the Six Village Choir, a Community Choir that is still thriving today, after more than 40 years.
+A very successful spell as Head of Music at the Minster School in Southwell, was followed by an appointment as the Inspector for Music in Surrey.
+Leading the "Surrey Sings" initiative, he founded the Surrey County Youth and Boys' Choirs, four area children’s choirs, and also conducted the Youth Orchestra and other county ensembles.
 He thoroughly enjoyed the challenges of a job in which he was responsible for the development of musical education in such a large area.
-One of Keith' fondest memories was being invited to be the guest of honour at the Leith Hill Festival and to present the Vaghan Williams Cup to the Choir of the Year.
-Those who know Keith will know of his passion for the music of Ralph Vaughan Williams.
+One of Keith's fondest memories was being invited to be the guest of honour at the Leith Hill Festival and to present the Vaughan Williams' Cup to the Choir of the Year.
+Those who know Keith will know of his great passion for the music of Ralph Vaughan Williams.

 Kate Jones studied music at King’s College, London and the Guildhall School of Music & Drama, majoring in accompaniment and composition (with David Lumsdaine and Nicola LeFanu) and was awarded the Music Faculty Jelf Medal.
 During her time in London, Kate was repetiteur to Kings College gilbert & Sullivan Society and Music Department Opera productions, and accompanied the Kings College Chorus.
 Solo performances have included Mozart's Piano Concerto No 19 K 458; Kabalevsky's No 3 Op.
 50; and J S Bach's D minor Keyboard Concerto and Brandenburg No 5 in D major.